 Components of the bridge will be under warranty for up to 10 years, depending on the parts or mechanisms that may need to be replaced or repaired.
 The Public Information Officer said she will provide the cost of operating tand maintaining the bridge after the state takes it over.

-The last we heard from the bridge contractors was that the software for operating the bridge needed “tweeking.”
+The last we heard from the bridge contractors was that the software for operating the bridge needed “tweaking.”
 That was May 8th.
 (See the May Civic Association Story)

 Apparently, a software upgrade wasn’t enough.
 The bridge continues to break down.